uob-coms20007/uob-coms20007.github.io/computability/relations.md

     \end{cases}
   \end{aligned}
 $$

-The semi-characteristic function of a predicate $U$ is different to the characteristic function.

-The characteristic function $\chi_U$ is total: it always returns either $0$ or $1$.
+The characteristic function $\chi_U$ of $U$ is always total: it always returns either $0$ or $1$.

-In contrast, the semi-characteristic function $\xi_U$ is partial.
+In contrast, the semi-characteristic function $\xi_U$ is _partial_.
 If $n \in U$ the semi-characteristic function returns $1$.
 Otherwise, it is undefined.

-The idea is that semi-characteritic functions are somewhat easier to compute than characteristic functions: they require that a deciding program halt and say 'yes' given any number $n \in U$.
-But when $n \not\in U$, all bets are
+The idea is that semi-characteritic functions are somewhat easier to compute than characteristic functions.
+A program that computes a characteristic function must halt with a specific answer (yes or no) on all valid inputs.
-off: the program does not have to output 'no,' and is instead allowed to go on computing forever.
+However, a program that computes the semi-characteristic function must only halt for 'yes' inputs.
+Otherwise, it is allowed to continue computing forever.

 ## Examples

 2. The predicate